atlopes/overHere/README.md

 # overHere
 ## Introduction
-overHere is an SDK that wraps access to [Here.com](https://www.here.com "Here.com") location platform resources for VFP applications.
+overHere is an SDK that wraps access to the [Here.com](https://www.here.com "Here.com") location platform resources for VFP applications.
 Functionalities like map imagery and enrichment, route calculation, and geocoding, are already available, with others to follow as the SDK keeps growing.

 Invoking the services and fetching their responses is done through a set of classes that encapsulate the REST calls to Here.com servers.